SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_accel5_bma400/README.md

 ### Create a project based on an example project ###

-1. From the Launcher Home, add the BRD4314A to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
+1. From the Launcher Home, add the BRD4314A to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with the filter: bma400.

 2. Click **Create** button on the example: